tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Constructing-a-Service-SAS.md

 ---
-title: "Constructing a Service SAS" ms.date: 07/03/2019 ms.prod: azure
+title: "Constructing a Service SAS" ms.date: 07/25/2019 ms.prod: azure
 ms.service: storage
 ms.topic: reference
 ms.author: tamram
 author: tamram
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
 ---

 # Constructing a Service SAS

 A service SAS delegates access to a resource in just one of the storage services: the Blob, Queue, Table, or File service.
 The URI for a service-level shared access signature (SAS) consists of the URI to the resource for which the SAS will delegate access, followed by the SAS token.
 The SAS token is the query string that includes all of the information required to authenticate the SAS, as well as specifying the resource, the permissions available for access, the time interval over which the signature is valid, the supported IP address or address range from which requests can originate, the supported protocol with which a request can be made, an optional access policy identifier associated with the request, and the signature itself.

 The following figure represents the parts of the shared access signature URI.
 Required parts appear in orange.
 The parts of the URI are described in the subsequent sections.

  ![Parameter elements of a SAS URL](media/ElementsofaSharedAccessSignatureURL.png "ElementsofaSharedAccessSignatureURL")

 ## Specifying the Signed Version Field

 The `signedversion` field contains the service version of the shared access signature.
 This value specifies the version of shared access authentication used by this shared access signature (in the `signature` field), and also specifies the service version of requests made with this shared access signature.
 See [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md) and [Previous Azure Storage service versions](Azure-Storage-Services-Versions-2015-07-08-and-Earlier.md) for information on which version is used when to execute requests via a shared access signature.
 See [Delegating Access with a Shared Access Signature](Delegating-Access-with-a-Shared-Access-Signature.md) for details about how this parameter affects authentication of requests made with a shared access signature.

 |Field name|Query parameter|Description|
 |----------------|---------------------|-----------------|
 |`signedversion`|`sv`|Required and only allowed in versions 2012-02-12 and newer.
 The storage service version to use to authenticate requests made with this shared access signature, and the service version to use when handling requests made with this shared access signature.
 See [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md) and [Previous Azure Storage service versions](Azure-Storage-Services-Versions-2015-07-08-and-Earlier.md) for information on which version is used when to execute requests via a shared access signature, and how clients executing the request can control the version using the `api-version` query parameter or the `x-ms-version` header.|

 ### Determining the Version of a Legacy Shared Access Signature Request

 In legacy scenarios where `signedversion` is not used, the Blob service applies rules to determine the version.
 See [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md) for more information about these rules.

 > [!IMPORTANT]
 > Client software might experience unexpected protocol behavior when using a shared access signature URI that uses a storage service version that is newer than the client software.
 Code that constructs shared access signature URIs should rely on versions that are understood by client software that makes storage service requests.

 ## Specifying the Signed Resource (Blob Service Only)

 The `signedresource` field specifies which resources are accessible via the shared access signature.
 The following table describes how to refer to a blob or container resource on the URI.

 |Field name|Query parameter|Description|
 |----------------|---------------------|-----------------|
 |`signedresource`|`sr`|Required.<br /><br /> Specify `b` if the shared resource is a blob.
 This grants access to the content and metadata of the blob.<br /><br /> Specify `c` if the shared resource is a container.
 This grants access to the content and metadata of any blob in the container, and to the list of blobs in the container.
 Beginning in version 2018-11-09, specify `bs` if the shared resource is a blob snapshot. this grants access to the content and metadata of the specific snapshot, but not the corresponding root blob.|

 ## Specifying the Signed Resource (File Service Only)

 SAS is supported for the File service in version 2015-02-21 and later.

 The `signedresource` field specifies which resources are accessible via the shared access signature.
 The following table describes how to refer to a file or share resource on the URI.

 |Field name|Query Parameter|Description|
 |----------------|---------------------|-----------------|
 |`signedresource`|`sr`|Required.<br /><br /> Specify `f` if the shared resource is a file.
 This grants access to the content and metadata of the file.<br /><br /> Specify `s` if the shared resource is a share.
 This grants access to the content and metadata of any file in the share, and to the list of directories and files in the share.|

 ## Specifying Query Parameters to Override Response Headers (Blob Service and File Service Only)

 To define values for certain response headers to be returned when the shared access signature is used in a request, you can specify response headers in query parameters.
 This feature is supported beginning with version 2013-08-15 for the Blob service and version 2015-02-21 for the File service.
 Shared access signatures using this feature must include the `sv` parameter set to `2013-08-15` or later for the Blob service, or to `2015-02-21` or later for the File service.

 The response headers and corresponding query parameters are as follows:

 |Response header name|Corresponding SAS query parameter|
 |--------------------------|---------------------------------------|